Grievances, Appeals from Discipline or Resolution of Complaints

-Broward County sponsors programs, which are administered by the Housing Finance and Community Development Division, to provide guidance and financial assistance with low interest loans to help qualified individuals purchase a home.
-You are welcome to visit the website at broward.org/Housing to select a registered lender to start the process or you may call the office at 954-765-5311 for additional information.
+Broward County sponsors programs that are administered by the Housing Finance and Community Development Division, to provide guidance and financial assistance with low interest loans to help qualified individuals purchase a home.
+You are welcome to visit the website at Broward.org/housing to select a registered lender to start the process or you may call the office at 954-765-5311 for additional information.

 Human Resources, Division of

 The Division of Human Resources is the central human resource agency for all organizational units under the jurisdiction of the County Commission and the County Administrator.
 In addition to the administration unit, there are six sections in the division.
 The locations and responsibilities of each area are described below:

 Administration • Room 508, Governmental Center

 Compensation Services Section • Room 508, Governmental Center

 Responsible for: classification and compensation issues (proper pay, pay ranges, salary surveys, job classifications, Combined Pay Plan), BC 102 processing (pay increases and other personnel transactions); personnel file maintenance, FLSA, and service award recognition program.